yannklein/arjs-webpack-boilerplate/README.md

 ```bash
 yarn start
 ```
+#### Marker-based version
 You can view the development server at `localhost:8080` and use the [hiro marker](https://github.com/yannklein/arjs-webpack-boilerplate/raw/master/public/hiro.png).

 Or you can access a marker simulation mode from `http://localhost:8080/?mode=simulation`.

+#### NTF-based version
+You can view the development server at `localhost:8080/?type=nft` and use the [pinball image](https://github.com/yannklein/arjs-webpack-boilerplate/blob/master/public/pinball.jpg).

+Or you can access a image simulation mode from `http://localhost:8080/?mode=simulation&type=nft`.

 #### Test you app with ngrok
 Keep the development server opened, open a new terminal tab.